gravitational/teleport/rfd/0079-oidc-joining.md

 - When we are presented with a JWT with a previously unseen `kid`, we should re-check the issuer's JWKs, as they may have begun issuing tokens with a new JWK.
 - We should ensure that the TTL of the cache entries is relatively short, as we want to allow an issuer to revoke a JWK that has been stolen.

+We will implement this cache in-memory, as the data set is relatively small and it's cheap for us to repopulate this after a service restart.

 #### Configuration